mbernhard7/ToDoList/docs/design.md

 ### Challenges We Faced:
-One of the main challenges we faced was deciding how to work through our tab implementation.
+One of the main challenges we faced was deciding how to format our UI for multiple lists of tasks.

-At first, it sounded like the simplest thing to do would be to use the react tab-components package, but as it turns out, creating new indices was not always the easiest.

-As a result we ended up writing our own tabbing implementation, which leads us to...
+We really liked the idea of using tabbing to denote multiple lists, especially since that approach was likely intuitive to many users.
+However, we found that this strategy did not scale well for users who created many lists.

 ### What We're Proud Of: